Last Updated: June 2, 2026

 Comfrey Salves and Infused Oils

-Lavender Comfrey Healing Salve
+Lavender Comfrey Magic Balm

 Comfrey vs. Arnica for Bruises

-Both comfrey and arnica excel at bruise healing, but they work through different mechanisms.
+Comfrey and arnica both excel at bruise care, but they work through different mechanisms and are strongest in combination.
 Arnica (Arnica montana) reduces inflammation and improves microcirculation, while comfrey directly stimulates tissue regeneration through allantoin.
-Research comparing comfrey to conventional treatments found it resolved symptoms faster than cryotherapy (cold therapy), suggesting it may outperform arnica for certain applications.13
+Research comparing comfrey to conventional treatment found it resolved symptoms faster than cold therapy in some applications.13 Many herbalists combine the two so that arnica addresses the acute inflammation while comfrey accelerates the rebuilding phase.
+You can see both at work in our roundup of herbs for healing bruises.

 Comfrey vs. Calendula for Wound Healing